 Video Prototype

 Videos are usually created to generate interest and demonstrate how exceptional the new product will be.
 The purpose of a video prototype can be to get buy-in, potential investment, or validation.
-Conceptual videos focus on vision at a high level to create anticipation.
-This prototype can also be used as a guide while creating detailed features during the development phase.
+Conceptual videos focus

 Role-playing Prototype